-PR application results can range roughly four to six months duration in Singapore if supporting documents and explanatory notes are also in order.
+Singapore PR application results can range for roughly four to six months if supporting documents and explanatory notes are also in order.
 It can take longer sometimes depending on complexity of the case.
-If validity of supporting documents is not correct, it can take much longer.
+If the validity of your supporting documents is not correct, waiting for the results of your Singapore PR application can take much longer.

-What happens after / if you get a Singapore permanent residence?
+What happens after you get a Singapore permanent residence?

-After obtaining permanent residency status, applicant will get a blue national identity card.
-As a Singapore permanent resident, you will have almost the same rights as a Singapore citizen like tax subsidies etc.
+Congratulations!
+After obtaining permanent residency status for Singapore, you will get a blue national identity card.
+As a Singapore permanent resident, you will have almost the same rights as a full Singapore citizen like tax subsidies etc.

 The answer is yes, a PR can stay in Singapore without a job.
 That is one of the benefits you get as a permanent resident of Singapore.

-Also, you can get an entry permit or five years re entry permit easily for our country after you got your residency.
-The process for renewal of REP or ICA reentry permit renewal is easy for a Singapore permanent resident.
+You can get an entry permit or five years re-entry permit easily for Singapore after you got your SG permanent residency.
+The process for the renewal of a REP or ICA re entry permit renewal is easy for a Singapore permanent resident.

 Male Singapore PRs will potentially need to register or enlist for NS Enlistment Act for two years mandatory National Service (called full time NS) or NS national military service liability.